PacTure: Efficient PBR Texture Generation on Packed Views with Visual Autoregressive Models: Further Implementation Details

-Then we rasterize the mesh from a given viewpoint from six canonical views (frontal, rear, left, right, top, and bottom) using orthographic projection.
-The orthographic scales are set to the same for all viewpoints such that the rendered views can barely fit into the viewport, leaving at least 5\% of the side length as margin.
+To render the conditions, we rasterize the geometric attributes of triangular faces in six canonical views using orthographic projection with identical orthographic scales for all viewpoints, such that the rendered views just fit into the viewport, leaving at least 5\% of the side length as margin.
+We also record the NDC of the mesh vertices for usage in back-projection (see \sref{subsec: back-projection}).
+The whole process is implemented using the python Kaolin~\cite{Kaolin19} library.

-To render the geometry conditions including position maps, world-space surface normal maps, and depth maps (for single-view generation using SD1.5-depth \cite{SD22, ControlNet23}), we rasterize these attributes of triangular faces like other attributes.
-We also record the normalized device coordinate (NDC) of the mesh vertices, subsequently modified in view packing (see \sref{subsec: view packing detail}) and used in back-projection (see \sref{subsec: back-projection}).